 - Consider the needs of other children who may be affected, for example, siblings and other children in contact with alleged abusers;

-- Agree a contingency plan if a parent refuses consent for an interview or medical assessment of the child.
+- The parent/carer refuses for an interview or medical assessment of the child to take place;

 - All actions should be SMART actions.

 Where there are concerns about Fabricated Induced Illness and it is decided to commence Section 47 Enquiries the following should be invited to Strategy Meetings as appropriate:

 - A senior ward nurse if the child is an in-patient;

 - A medical professional with expertise in the relevant branch of medicine e.g. paediatric neurologist if epilepsy is involved;

 - Staff from education settings if appropriate;

 - Any agency's Legal Advisor may be invited as appropriate to act as an observer.

 - The appointment of a Lead Medical Clinician (Responsible Paediatrician) to oversee and co-ordinate the medical treatment of the child.
 Included in this role is the approving of the number of specialists and hospital staff the child may see;